-If you experience priapism, it is important that you seek medical care immediately.
+If you have priapism, it is important to get medical care immediately.
 Tell your doctor:

-- Any medication or drugs, legal or illegal, which you have used.
-Be honest with your doctor - illegal drug use is particularly relevant since both marijuana and cocaine have been linked to priapism.
+If you have used any medication or drugs, legal or illegal.
+Be honest with your doctor-- illegal drug use is especially of interest, since both marijuana and cocaine have been linked to priapism.

-- Whether or not priapism followed trauma to that area of the body.
+Whether or not the priapism happened after trauma to that area of the body.

 Your doctor will review your medical history and perform a physical examination to help determine the cause of priapism.

-After the physical exam is complete, the doctor will take a blood-gas measurement of the blood from the penis.
-During this test, a small needle is placed in the penis, some of the blood is drawn and then it is sent to a lab for analysis.
+After the physical exam is complete, the doctor will take a blood gas measurement of the blood from the penis.
+During this test, a small needle is placed in the penis, some blood is drawn, and then it is sent to a lab for analysis.
 This provides a clue to the type of priapism, how long the condition has been present, and how much damage has occurred.

 How is priapism treated?

-The goal of all treatment is to make the erection go away and preserve future erectile function.
+The goal of all treatment is to make the erection go away and preserve the ability to have erections in the future.
 If a person receives treatment within four to six hours, the erection can almost always be reduced with medication.
-If the erection has lasted less than four hours, decongestant medications, which may act to decease blood flow to the penis, may be very helpful.
+If the erection has lasted less than four hours, decongestant medications, which may decrease blood flow to the penis, may be very helpful.
 Other treatment options include:

-- Intracavernous injection: Used for low-flow priapism.
-During this treatment, drugs known as alpha-agonists are injected into the penis that cause the veins to narrow, reducing blood flow to the penis and causing the swelling to subside.
+Intracavernous injection: Used for low-flow priapism.
+Drugs known as alpha-agonists are injected into the penis.
+They cause the arteries to narrow, reducing blood flow to the penis and causing the swelling to decrease.

-If you suspect that you are experiencing priapism, you should not attempt to treat it yourself.
-Instead seek emergency help as soon as possible.
+If you think that you are experiencing priapism, you should not attempt to treat it yourself.
+Instead, get emergency help as soon as possible.

 What is the outlook for people with priapism?